Sunday, 10 May 2020

 The club looked at the possibility of moving from Larges Lane around the time that they finished bottom of the table in 2009-10 and were relegated to the Hellenic League Premier Division after being reprieved from the drop the previous year.

 Worse was to come in 2010-11 as the team finished last and were relegated to Division One East.
 The club was promoted just twelve months later, despite only finishing in fifth position.
-The summer of 2016 saw extensive work being carried out at Larges Lane, including the instillation of a 3G pitch, under new chairman Kayne Steinborn-Busse.
+The summer of 2016 saw extensive work being carried out at Larges Lane, including the installation of a 3G pitch, under new chairman Kayne Steinborn-Busse.

 Mark Tallentire led the side to a runners-up position in 2016-17, as the whole club received a facelift.
 Three cups were won as some form of compensation.
 Tallentire was replaced by joint managers Jeff Lamb and Paul McGrotty in September 2017.